Unirep/docs/protocol/circuits/README.md

 The user state transition proof allows a user to prove how much reputation they have at the end of an epoch and output a new state tree leaf.
 The proof calculates an inclusion proof for the state tree, and for each epoch key nonce an inclusion proof for the epoch tree.

-Once it has proved inclusion it sums the reputation values stored in the leaves and outputs a new state tree leaf for the next epoch.
+Once it has proved inclusion it sums the reputation values stored in the leaves.
+Then it takes the graffiti value with the highest timestamp value and outputs a new state tree leaf for the next epoch.

 Inputs:
 - `fromEpoch` (public)